 In order to help get my own budget ready for this holiday season, I’m starting a 12-week money saving challenge that will help me save up to $1,000 for Christmas.
 Even though I rarely spend this amount, it allows me to put any extra money into my savings account for the New Year.

-- 60+ ways to save money this month
+- 20 free ways to make money fast

 I created two free printables to help you get started saving money for Christmas.
 This challenge is a great way to save $500-$1,000 in the next 12 weeks.

 Depending on your current goal, you can follow the $500 money-saving challenge or the $1,000 money-saving challenge.
 Both worksheets are included in the download below.

 This savings plan was created specifically for Christmas, however you can use it for anything you want.
 For example, it would be perfect to use when you’re saving money for a vacation.

 You can download my free printables below to get started on saving $500-$1,000 in the next 12 weeks.

 Click the button below to get the 12-Week Money Challenge PDF worksheets!

 To give you a head start, here are some of my favorite ways to save and make extra money:

 Making Extra Money